River View High School (Washington)

-River View High School is a public high school located in Kennewick, Washington that serves 225 students in grades 9–12.
+River View High School is a public high school located in Kennewick, Washington that serves 299 students in grades 9–12.
 65% of the students are white, while 30% are Hispanic, 3% are two or more races, 1% are American Indian and 1% are Asian.

-Riverview in 2018 built a new football stadium, commonly known as Panthers Field.
+In 2018, River View built a new football stadium, commonly known as Panther Field.

 The high school finished a "modernization" remodel project in 2018.

+The School currently Offers 7 Varsity Sports, including Football, Volleyball, Boys Basketball, Girls Basketball, Cheerleading, Baseball, Softball, and Track (Coed).